iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 Further instructions for AWS deployments can be found [here](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/README_AWS.md).
 If you want to know lower-level details of the AWS installation, how to do it yourself in any Docker-enabled VM, and what happens under the scenes, please continue reading.

-## "One Click" Tangle on any Docker-enabled VM
+## Deploying a new Tangle in "One Click" on any Docker-enabled VM

 ### Prerequisites